kleov-rf/task-management/README.md

 ## Features

 - Create new tasks with title, description, and due date
 - List all tasks in a tabular format
+- Delete tasks